Gert-Jan1966/DataDiodesAndPacketLoss/Testscripts/README.md

 ## Remarks
 - These scripts are not build with object orientation in mind; however code modularization has been applied.
-- The scripts still need ongoing refactoring.
+- The scripts need refactoring.